A celebration of hip hop and spoken word.

 Pierson Blaetz co-founded Greenway Arts Alliance with Whitney Weston in 1997.
-He has spent a lifetime integrating the worlds of art and business.
-As a social entrepreneur he has founded several businesses, including “Free Time,” a volunteer placement service, and “infoLink,” an information retrieval service.
-As an artist, Pierson has produced, directed and performed in numerous film and theatre projects and has earned recognition from The Drama Circle Critics, NAACP, Garland Awards, LA Weekly and – way back when – The Dramalogue Award for Best Male Performance.
-Pierson has been recognized for outstanding service by the Los Angeles Mayor’s Office, LA City Council, and LAUSD’s School Board and Administrators’ Union.
+He spent a lifetime integrating the worlds of art & business.
+As a social entrepreneur he founded several businesses, including “Free Time,” a volunteer placement service, and “infoLink,” an information retrieval service.
+Pierson has produced, directed and performed in film and theatre projects and has earned recognition from The Drama Circle Critics, NAACP, Garland Awards, LA Weekly and- way back when- The Dramalogue Award for Best Male Performance.
+Pierson has been recognized for outstanding service by the LA Mayor’s Office, LA City Council and LAUSD’s School Board and Administrators’ Union.

-Jeffrey Porter is responsible for all technical needs, facilities and information technology for Greenway Court Theatre as well as for other theatre and industrials based in Los Angeles.
+Jeffrey Porter is responsible for all technical, facilities and information technology for Greenway Court Theatre.
 He has designed a variety of musicals on Theatre Row, trade show booths at the LA Auto Show and NAMM; and a wide variety of corporate events.
 He designs lighting regularly for several schools around California.
 He is the Technical Director for Nathalie Gaulthier’s Le Studio, an aerial arts school in Culver City and for the Greenway Court Theatre.
-Jeffrey has received an NAACP Los Angeles Theatre Award nomination for lighting design, an Ovation nomination for sound design, and in 2015, received a Broadway World San Francisco award for best lighting design.
+Jeffrey has received an NAACP Los Angeles Theatre Award nomination for lighting, an Ovation nomination for sound, and in 2015 and 2016, received a Broadway World San Francisco award for best lighting design.

 Vendor Curator & Marketing Manager